Application

 An ESB is represented by an asset of the asset-type "Technical Component", which is part of Txture's default data model for the Cloud Transformation use case.

-Using Txture's default Structure model, there is a separate Asset-Type for depicting and modeling an interface between two or more applications, databases or other technical components.
+Using Txture's default Structure model, there is a separate Asset-Type for depicting and modeling an interface between two or more application instances, databases or other technical components.

 While Txture offers multiple ways to import existing data or to crowd-source data, it can still be necessary to manually enter data.